 So for the sake of simplicity, we’ll say it’s your sister who is saying things about your pain is abnormal and you shouldn’t still be grieving the loss of your child six or seven years after.
 Instead of getting angry and frustrated, why not have a conversation with your sister and let her know those visits to the tombstone are the only link you have to the child you lost, someone you loved with every ounce of yourself.
 While she will have old and new memories of her brood, you’ll not have any new ones with your deceased child.

 Explain that when she says those things to you it makes you feel as if you’ve erased your child from your life experience and then ask her if that was her intention.
 Ask gently and without malice, because most likely, she’s just been worried about you because she has no idea that your ritual is completely normal and healthy.
 Then ask her since she’s never been through any of this, can she honestly judge you on what has helped you make it through every day and every week since the loss?

 Then ask her if visiting the grave once a week helps you, wouldn’t she want you to do that to cope?
 Why might she think it’s “unhealthy” if you are able to live and enjoy other aspects of your life?
 It’s what you need and that you are proud that you survived such a devastating loss and that while it’s softened over the years, it’s still hard to live without your child.
-Then tell your sister you feel hurt when she talks to others that feel as if you are being judged.
+Then tell your sister you feel judged.
 Listen to what she has to say, too.

 Try very hard to use “I feel” phrases and not accusatory terms.
 Your purpose is to educate and garner support.

 Most likely she’s just never considered any of that.
 And while this could be a friend, a parent, or anyone else it’s just an example that sometimes we have to spell it out to others who don’t understand.
 Choose the relative or friend who means the most to you or is the most likely to be empathetic.
 Then they can relay that information to other family and friends.